 Gene Ontology (GO) analysis of genes showing sex-specific expression in one or more tissues revealed 101 enrichments with a posterior probability greater than 0.5 with 79 unique GO terms in 29 tissues (Supplementary Table S3).
 A number of the GO terms could reflect known sex differences, such as the enrichment of extracellular matrix in breast tissue, which is differentially expressed between the sexes,17 or translation initiation factor activity, which was differential in five tissues in our examination; several translation initiation factors have been shown to be differentially expressed between male and female muscle tissue.18

 We then investigated AS events.
-We chose to investigate individual AS events rather than transcript (isoform) abundance, because despite improvements in algorithms, accurate quantification of the expression of individual transcripts is challenging with short-read RNA-seq technology, especially for short or low-abundance transcripts and genes with complex structures.19–22 We focused on five classes of discrete AS events comprising exon skipping or inclusion, alternative 5’ or 3’ splicing, mutually exclusive exons, and intron retention (Fig 2a) and defined sex-specific AS based on a statistical model with sex, ASE, and sex:event interaction as covariates.
+We chose to investigate individual AS events rather than transcript (isoform) abundance, because despite improvements in algorithms, accurate quantification of the expression of individual transcripts is challenging with short-read RNA-seq technology, especially for short or low-abundance transcripts and genes with complex structures.19–22 We focused on five classes of discrete AS events (ASE) comprising exon skipping or inclusion, alternative 5’ or 3’ splicing, mutually exclusive exons, and intron retention (Fig 2a) and defined sex-specific AS based on a statistical model with sex, ASE, and sex:event interaction as covariates.
 We called AS event sex-biased if the interaction term was significant following multiple testing correction (Methods, Supplemental Figure S2).

 For the AS analysis, the 53 tissue types were consolidated into 46 groups with very similar patterns according to YARN (Methods; Supplemental Table S2).
 Statistical analysis revealed from 0 to 2,579 differentially expressed genes per tissue; from 0 to 2,724 genes per tissue were found to harbor one or more significant AS events.
 We found a different number of AS events for the different tissues, with the highest number occurring for the LV (3,619 skipped exon [SE] events), breast (1,541 SE events), and brain cortex (369 SE events), whereas other tissues contained far fewer AS events; for example, kidney cortex and bladder were not found to have AS events of any type.
 2225 genes were affected by AS in the left ventricle (mean of 1.63 AS events per gene), with 934 genes in breast (1.65 AS events/gene) and 321 in brain cortex (1.15 AS events/gene).
 The total number of AS events over all tissues was 5,925 (Supplemental Figure S3).

-It has been reported that differentially expressed sex-biased genes are more likely to be linked to escape from X chromosome inactivation as compared to inactivated or variable genes.23 We confirmed this result with our data (Fisher’s exact test, P = 5.47 × 10−50).
+It has been reported that differentially expressed sex-biased genes are more likely to be linked to escape from X chromosome inactivation as compared to inactivated or variable genes.23 We confirmed this result with our data (Figure 2b, Fisher’s exact test, P = 5.47 × 10−50).
 We hypothesized that AS events might be more commonly observed in X chromosomal genes that escape inactivation.
 Indeed, we found that escaped genes were enriched compare to inactive and variable genes (P = 2.46 × 10−20; Figure 2b).

 We performed GO analysis over genes harboring one or more ASEs.
 A total of 54 distinct GO terms were significantly enriched in one or more tissues.
 For instance, α-actinin is a cytoskeletal actin-binding protein that plays structural and regulatory roles in cytoskeleton organization and muscle contraction;24 inclusion isoforms were significantly less in males and overall gene expression was significantly higher in females (Fig. 2C; Supplemental Table S4).